joaomh/xgboost-catboost-lgbm/README.md

 # Introduction

-The purpose of this post is to introduce the fundamentals of boosting algorithms and the main difference between XGBoost, CatBoost and LightGBM.
+The purpose of this post is to introduce the fundamentals of boosting algorithms and the main difference between XGBoost, CatBoost, and LightGBM.
 We will give the reader some necessary keys to well understand and use related methods and be able to design adapted solutions when needed.

 If we look at the [2022 Kaggle Data Science & ML Survey](https://www.kaggle.com/kaggle-survey-2022), we can see that Gradient Boosting Machines (GBMs) have been widely used in recent years.
 They are supervised machine learning algorithms that have consistently produced excellent results across a wide range of problems and have won numerous machine learning competitions.